-One useful indicator of the prevalence of knife crime is the number of individuals aged under 25 who present to emergency departments with assault injuries where the weapon was a knife, blade or sharp object.
-For the 12 months leading up to March 2022, this figure was considerably below that of the same period in 2020 with volumes down 33.8% from 136 to 90.
+We also use NHS data as a proxy measure to verify the data in this area, and as an indicator of direction of travel.
+The measure used is the number of individuals aged under 25 who present to emergency departments with assault injuries where the weapon was a knife, blade or sharp object.
+For the 12 months leading up to March 2024, this figure has reduced compared to the that of the same period in 2023 with volumes down 19% from 90 to 73.